Martin State Airport: Facilities and aircraft

 Martin State Airport covers an area of 747 acre at an elevation of 21 ft above mean sea level.
 It has one asphalt paved runway designated 15/33 which is 6,997 by 180 ft.
 It also had one helipad with a 65 by 65 ft concrete surface.

 For the 12-month period ending October 11, 2022, the airport had 87,130 aircraft operations, an average of 239 per day: 94% general aviation, 2% military, and 3% air taxi.
 At that time there were 241 aircraft based at this airport: 163 single-engine, 13 multi-engine, 19 jet, 21 helicopter, 1 glider, and 24 military.

 Operations

 Martin State Airport serves a wide variety of general aviation and commercial operators.
-Martin State is home base to many helicopter operations including local news helicopters WJZ Channel 13 and WBAL Channel 11; Medevac services Express Care 1 and Helicopter Transport Services; and the aviation units for the Maryland State Police, Baltimore County Police, and the Baltimore City Police.
-It is also the home base for Grandview Aviation; a private jet charter company with services and bases all over North America.
+It is home base to many helicopter operations, including local news helicopters WJZ Channel 13 and WBAL Channel 11; medevac services Express Care 1 and Helicopter Transport Services; and the aviation units for the Maryland State Police, Baltimore County Police, and Baltimore City Police.
+It is also the home base for Grandview Aviation, a private jet charter company with services and bases all over North America.

 There is a wide variety of flight training activities at the airport's three flight schools: Middle River Aviation, First Class Flight Academy, and Brett Aviation.